Building a Hometown Connection: GMA Lobbying 101

 Robert E. Knox, Jr. Municipal Leadership Institute

-This course is an intensive two and a half day seminar that focuses helping mayors and councilmembers enhance and sharpen their leadership skills.
-Offered twice a year, enrollment is limited so that participants can have a full exchange of ideas with faculty and other municipal elected officials.
-The Leadership Institute seminar is required for municipal officials to receive a Certificate of Excellence.
+This course is an intensive multi- day seminar that focuses on helping city officials enhance and sharpen their leadership skills.
+Enrollment is limited so that participants can have a full exchange of ideas with faculty and other municipal elected officials.
+The Leadership Institute seminar is required for municipal officials to receive a Certificate of

 Social Media for Elected Officials